davideas/GrabVer/README.md

 ### 3. Run it
 ```
 // To increase build only
-gradle build
+gradle build / assembleDebug
 // To increase build, code and patch
 // Minor is reset if major is changed
 // Patch is reset if major or minor is changed or if pre-release
-gradle assembleRelease
+gradle assemble / release / assembleRelease
 ```
 File `version.properties` is auto-generated, but once it's created, you can modify its content as of your convenience.
+Just remember to add it to your version control system.

 # Contributions
 Everybody is welcome to improve existing solution.